Stop laughing. Yes, I am going to talk about high heel pain today.

 I know it is summer, and I should be thinking about sandals and flip-flops, but we will get to that later.

 I had a fitness professional ask me what I thought about high-heeled shoes.

 Are they a good thing or a bad thing when it comes to the body and injuries?

 Once again, I have my opinion, thoughts, and knowledge, but it is always nice to dig into the research and see what we can find.

-It was amazing what I found in the research when it came to high heels.
+It was amazing what I found in the research regarding high heels.

 #1 – High Heeled Shoes Create Twice the Force onto the Big Toe

-In this article, they looked at the joint reaction force of the first metatarsophalangeal (MTP – The first joint from the foot in the big toe) during the toe-off phase of gait while walking in bare feet and in high heeled shoes.
+This article looked at the joint reaction force of the first metatarsophalangeal (MTP – The first joint from the foot to the big toe) during the toe-off phase of gait while walking in bare feet and high-heeled shoes.

-What they found was high-heeled shoe walking forces in the big toe were twice as high as in barefoot walking.
+They found that high-heeled shoe walking forces in the big toe were twice as high as in barefoot walking.